 This suggests that automakers will increasingly outsource design and manufacturing operations to strategic partners bringing specialist knowledge, allowing the automakers to focus resources and financial investments on their core competencies.

-Then, there is the supply chain required to facilitate the mass-adoption of electric vehicles.
+Then, there is the supply chain required to facilitate the mass electric vehicle adoption.
 Today’s standard combustion engine car has up to 3,000 capacitors; however, this number skyrockets to nearly 22,000 multi-layer ceramic capacitors (MLCCs) for a single electric car.
 As consumer electronics and the automotive industries battle for ‘passive’ components, it is likely that prices will increase.
 It will be essential for automakers to partner with suppliers who can manage supply networks required to bring new technology to market.
 Especially considering the ongoing passive component shortages, the increasing adoption of electrified vehicles may result in supply chain friction.

 Finally, we look at the consumer acceptance of new vehicle types.
 Data shows that consumers are becoming more receptive to electric vehicles.
 But for mass-market adoption, electric vehicles must first provide a consistent experience at the same level as or better than ICE cars.
 This will happen when consumers feel confident about three things: cost, how far they can drive on a single charge, and the ability/speed with which to charge the vehicle.